skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 - upload to bucket
 - ??

-I will also need to modify my github actions to carry out the cloudformation templte work.
+I will also need to modify my github actions to carry out the cloudformation template work.

 It needs some parameters, I'll need to figure out where to place them: subdomain (`resume` for me), domain name, hosted zone id.